desihub/gpu_specter/README.md

 # To run the cpu version:

-## Non-mpi

-`time srun -u python -u cpu_wrapper_specter.py -o out.fits`

-This non-mpi version runs in about 9 mins on the skylake using 1/8 of a cpu.

-## Mpi:

 `time srun -n 20 -c 2 -u python -u cpu_wrapper_specter.py -o out.fits`

 Our time to beat (cpu time on Haswell with 20 mpi ranks) is `~1:49`.